ysmnababan/syncpad/docs/tickets/sprints-001/004-Event Ordering.md

 ### ✅ Acceptance Criteria

 * [ ] (Optional) Read Lamport’s paper: *Time, Clocks, and Ordering of Events* ([PDF](https://pdos.csail.mit.edu/6.824/papers/times.pdf))
-* [ ] Learn vector clocks from at least one tutorial or lecture
+* [X] Learn vector clocks from at least one tutorial or lecture
-* [ ] Implement or run a tiny simulation (Lamport clock or vector clock) to see event ordering
+* [X] Implement or run a tiny simulation (Lamport clock or vector clock) to see event ordering
-* [ ] Write a short note on the difference between Lamport clocks and vector clocks
+* [X] Write a short note on the difference between Lamport clocks and vector clocks
-* [ ] Capture 2–3 takeaways (why causality matters for OT/CRDT)
+* [X] Capture 2–3 takeaways (why causality matters for OT/CRDT)
-* [ ] Update Actual Score after completion

 ### 📝 Notes
 Tutorial videos: